Updated

 | VW ID.4 | 3.2 mi/kWh | 2.2p/mile | 7p/mile | 4.8p |

-This is completely legitimate.
-HMRC sets advisory rates as a simplified benchmark.
-They explicitly state that employers do not need to check individual employees' actual electricity costs.
+HMRC sets the advisory rates as a simplified benchmark and explicitly states that employers do not need to verify individual electricity costs.

 For real-time cost-per-mile data across every UK tariff, see our UK EV Charging Cost Index.